Saudi-US

 This was

-a much needed step in the change of the Kingdom’s presumed image by the outside
+a much-needed step in changing the Kingdom’s presumed image by the outside

 regime, and Hezbollah, who are ready to double the amount of harm they have